In this topic guide

 - Use Estroclic's Absorption Log to track supplements and foods consumed alongside your pill

-- Check your pill's official leaflet (via Estroclic's Safety Hub) for the full interaction list
+- Check your pill's official leaflet (via Estroclic's Safety Hub) or ask a pharmacist if you're unsure

 Sources